Nandina

 Nandina domestica (/nænˈdiːnə/ nan-DEE-nə) commonly known as nandina, heavenly bamboo or sacred bamboo, is a species of flowering plant in the family Berberidaceae, native to eastern Asia from the Himalayas to Japan.
 It is the only member of the monotypic genus Nandina.
+Despite its name, it is not a true bamboo.

-It is widely grown in gardens as an ornamental plant with a number of cultivars that display bright-red fall foliage in the cool months, and attractive new foliage growth in spring.
+Nandina is widely grown in gardens as an ornamental plant with a number of cultivars that display bright-red fall foliage in the cool months, and attractive new foliage growth in spring.
 Although a popular ornamental shrub, the berries are toxic to birds, especially towards the end of the winter when other food sources become scarce.